arthurkehrwald/VisualPinball.Engine.Mpf/README.md

 Both gRPC and Protobuf come with dependencies that conflict with Unity's, namely `System.Buffers`, `System.Memory` and `System.Runtime.CompilerServices`.
-To solve this, we disable validation for `Google.Protobuf.dll` in the meta file located in the `VisualPinball.Engine.Mpf.Unity/Plugins` folder.
+To solve this, we disable assembly validation for `Google.Protobuf.dll` and `Grpc.Core.dll` via the plugin inspector.

 ### Unity Package